sigurdsvela/boot/README.md

 ```

 ### Template spesific options
-All template may have template spesific options.
+All templates may have template spesific options.
 What these options are used for vary from template to template.
-Maybe choose vcs, set the name of your project, or something else.
+Maybe to choose vcs, set the name of your project, or something else.

 To list all avaiable options for a template run
 ```shell